tardate/LittleArduinoProjects/Electronics101/LedDrivers/QX5252SolarNightLight/README.md

 ## Rechargeable Battery

 I'm using an [Energizer HR03](http://data.energizer.com/pdfs/hr03-1000_eu.pdf) with a nominal voltage of 1.2V.
-I bought a pack of 2 with a charger (which I hopdefully don't need!):
+I bought a pack of 2 with a charger (which I hopefully don't need!):

 ![energizer_hr03](./assets/energizer_hr03.jpg?raw=true)